Pavion/openhab-addons/bundles/org.openhab.binding.neato/README.md

 Discovery is used _after_ a bridge has been created and configured with your login information.

 1. Add the binding
-2. Add a new thing of type NeatoAccount and configure with username and password
+2. Add a new thing of type NeatoAccount and configure with your token id (see above)
 3. Go to Inbox and start discovery of Vacuums using Neato Binding
 4. Vacuums should appear in your inbox!